calico/baskerville/docs/hound_scripts_doc.md

 # Baskerville Hound Scripts Documentation

-This document describes the main functionality and differences between five key prediction scripts in the Baskerville suite.
+This document describes the main functionality and differences between key scripts in the Baskerville suite.

 ## Overview

 The Baskerville package includes several "hound" scripts for making genomic predictions using trained deep learning models.
-Each script serves a specific purpose in the genomic prediction pipeline, from basic sequence prediction to variant effect analysis.
+Each script serves a specific purpose in the genomic prediction pipeline, from basic sequence prediction to variant effect analysis and mutagenesis studies.

 | Script | Input Type | Analysis Focus | Output Type | Parallelization |
 |--------|------------|----------------|-------------|-----------------|